-To send flowers in memory of Janie Frances Hawkinson (Adams), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Janie Frances Hawkinson (Adams), please visit our Heartfelt Sympathies Store.

 Las Cruces, NM – Frances Hawkinson, 83, went to her heavenly home on July 5, 2019 at Mesilla Valley Hospice with her husband, son, daughter, and sister at her side.
 Her loving family, faith in God and a longing for heaven supported her in her last days.

 Frances was born July 15, 1935 to Frank and Olive Adams in Midland, TX.
 Although named Janie Frances, she has always gone by Frances or Fran.
 Frances has claimed Las Cruces as her home since she moved here at the age of 7.
 She loved the beauty of the mountains and desert valley when it was in bloom.

 Frances graduated from Las Cruces Union High School in 1953, where she discovered two of her loves, journalism and choir.
 In fact, she was editor of the school newspaper her Sr. year, a job she shared with her friend Jo Anne Alcott Buckley.
 Frances was an active member of Rainbow girls during her teen years.
 She went on to major in journalism at NMSU, where she was editor of the NMSU Round Up.
 During her Sr. year of high school Frances met her future husband, Stanley Hawkinson, while singing in the choir at St. Paul’s United Methodist Church.
 They married June 2, 1956 and had two children, Stacy and Roxanne.